top of page

 About the Instructor

 As an instructor working for the University of the Pacific Conservatory of Music, I taught a variety of music industry-related courses, exploring a wide range of music production topics.
 The courses included both intro and advanced level student instruction.
-From Intro to Music Industry Tech where I taught basic story writing, video production, simple music sequencing, and online web design; to recording studio production, where I taught students how to operate a multitrack recording studio and the techniques needed to produce a variety of audio projects.
-From Digital Audio Basics teaching the foundational concepts of the MIDI language, along with the basics of digital audio recording using PCM specifications; to Digital Music Synthesis, where I taught students to explored complex compositional techniques using Apple’s Logic Pro.
-Sound Recording Fundamentals, one of my most popular courses where I taught students how to identify song form, instrumentation, and through a journaling assignment, argue whether a song was a noteworthy recording.
+From Intro to Music Industry Tech where I taught basic story writing, video production, simple music sequencing, and online web design; to recording studio production, where I taught students how to operate a multitrack recording studio and the techniques needed to produce a variety of audio projects, (See In Studio.)
+From Digital Audio Basics teaching the foundational structure of the MIDI language, along with the basics of digital audio recording using the PCM specifications; to Digital Music Synthesis, where I taught students to explored complex compositional techniques using Apple’s Logic Pro.
+Sound Recording Fundamentals, one of my most popular courses where I taught students how to identify song form, instrumentation, and a song’s note-worthy value.
+Then, through a Journal writing homework assignment, students would choose a song and argue whether or not the song was a noteworthy recording.
 The course also taught students the properties of sound and acoustics, the workings of the human ear, microphone design and application, how to record using Pro Tools, and the basics of tracking and mixing.
-Sound Recording Fundamentals eventually became a required course for music industry, music composition, and jazz studies students, and was offered every semester with recording studio labs on Monday and Tuesday evenings.
+Sound Recording Fundamentals eventually became a required course for music industry, music composition, and jazz studies students, and was offered every semester with hands-on recording studio labs on Monday and Tuesday evenings.
 After taking sound recording fundamentals, qualified students could take the advanced course, Recording Studio Production, where students would learn to independently operate the Owen Studio.
-Many of the students that have worked with me have gone on to audio production careers.
-They are now professional audio engineers, working in recording studios up and down the West Coast.
+Many of the students that have worked with me have gone on to audio production, and music industry business careers.
+They are now industry professionals working up and down the West Coast.

 bottom of page